-You and your healthcare provider will decide which STDs you should get tested for.
-But know ahead of time what you’re being tested for, since gay men often need different services than straight men.
-You might need to advocate for yourself and for the care you need if your health care provider isn’t an expert in gay men’s health.
+You and your healthcare provider will decide which STIs you should get tested for.
+But know ahead of time what you’re being tested for, since LGBTQ people often need different services than straight and/or cis people.
+You might need to advocate for yourself and for the care you need if your health care provider isn’t an expert in LGBTQ health.

 Here are some things to keep in mind:

-Be open and honest with your health care provider.
-Does your provider know you have sex with other men?
+- Be open and honest with your healthcare provider.
 Don’t be afraid to be honest about the number of partners you have or the kinds of sex you have.
 Your health provider is there to help you, not judge you.
-If you feel like your provider isn’t supporting you in ways that help you be healthy, it may be time for you to find a gay-friendly health provider.
+If you feel like your provider isn’t supporting you in ways that help you be healthy, it may be time for you to find an LGBTQ-friendly health provider.

-Get vaccinated.
-If you are having sex with other men then you should be vaccinated against certain infections, in addition to getting other recommended vaccines for adults.
+- Get vaccinated.
+If you are having sex with multiple partners then you should be vaccinated against certain infections, in addition to getting other recommended vaccines for adults.
 Talk to your medical provider about what vaccines you are eligible for.

-Do you have sex with women, men, both, transgender persons, or all of the above?
+- Do you have sex with cis women, cis men, trans people, non-binary people or all of the above?

-Have you had unprotected anal, oral or vaginal sex?
+- Have you had condomless anal, oral, or vaginal/front hole sex?

-Have you ever had an STD test where your doctor took a q-tip like swab of the back of your throat or rectum?
+- Have you ever had an STI test where your doctor took a swab of the back of your throat or rectum?

-Have you had a positive test result for HIV or other STDs?
+- Have you had a positive test result for HIV or other STIs?
 If yes, were you treated at that time?

 You should also come to your doctor visits with any additional questions that you have about your sexual health and well-being.